Statutes We Enforce

 (O.C.G.A.
 Sections 10-1-390 et seq.)

 Georgia's Fair Business Practices Act prohibits unfair and deceptive acts or practices in the marketplace.
 This law applies to consumer transactions involving the sale, lease or rental of goods, services or property mainly for personal, family or household purposes.
-The Governor's Office of Consumer Protection (OCP) will pursue a case of this nature whenever the Administrator determines there is a substantial public interest.
+The Georgia Department of Law's Consumer Protection Unit will pursue a case of this nature whenever the Attorney General determines there is a substantial public interest.

 Unlawful activities that are prohibited by the Fair Business Practices Act include: